doridoridoriand/electron-docs/README.md

 Documentation for Electron
 ==========================

+_Note: This document is written in Japanese.
+It will be English_

 TL;DR

 >Electron is the cross-platform application shell we originally built for the Atom editor to handle the Chromium/Node.js event loop integration and native APIs.